-- All relevant standards, codes, regulations, and guidelines on which the design will be based. - Due consideration of EirGrid specifications, policies and other relevant requirements. - Design philosophies and design goals guiding the design, including due consideration of EirGrid's specifications; - Physical site data (such as water depths, geophysical/Geotech, meteorological and oceanographic conditions and environmental data) including interpretation of such data. - Any relevant consent requirements or third party imposed restrictions. - Grid Connection Agreement; - Overall electrical system design and strategy for achieving grid code compliance; - Other electrical data and output from network engineering studies supplied in the Electrical Basis of Design, to be developed by the Customer as part of the Power System Philosophy document; - Overall Protection System, SCADA, and Telecommunication systems design.

-- OSP Condition monitoring

-- Wind Turbine Generator data (electrical);

-- Transport & Installation concept / design;

-- Export and Array Cable parameters (such as physical dimensions, CSA, bending radius and weights/loading);

-- Description of key interfaces;

-- Design methods and tools to be applied in the design process;

-- Any other assumptions
+- All relevant standards, codes, regulations and guidelines on which the design will be based - Due consideration of EirGrid specifications, policies and other relevant requirements

+- Design philosophies and design goals guiding the design, including due consideration of EirGrid's specifications - Physical site data (such as water depths, geophysical/geotechnical, bathymetric, seabed conditions, meteorological and oceanographic conditions and environmental data) including interpretation of such data as well as data quality - Any relevant consent requirements or third party imposed restrictions; - Grid Connection Agreement - Overall electrical system design and strategy for achieving grid code compliance - Other electrical data and output from network engineering studies supplied in the Electrical Basis of Design, to be developed by the Customer as part of the Power System Philosophy document - Overall Protection System, SCADA and Telecommunication systems design - OSP Condition monitoring - Wind Turbine Generator data (electrical) - Transport & Installation concept / design - Export and Array Cable parameters (such as physical dimensions, CSA, bending radius and weights/loading) - Description of key interfaces - RAM(S) methods, tools and techniques to be applied throughout the design process - Any other assumptions

 With reference to Guidance note 2 in section 4.2.3 in DNV-ST-0145 it is required, in the initial stages of the design process, to establish a design brief with a description of the main design methodologies.
+Design briefs shall be established for all major platform systems and equipment and shall be made available for EirGrid review.